edenb-dev/Ez-Timers/README.md

 ### Starting the timer

-Execute the 'Start' function on your newly created Repeated_Timer object.
+To start the timer, execute the 'Start' function on your newly created Repeated_Timer object.

 ```
 My_Timer.Start()